Mahesh-R-Mesta/telebot_cli/README.md

 <h6> Installation </h6>

-To install cli tool just run this command
+To install cli go inside telebot_cli tool just run this command ` pip install .
-`
- pip install setup.py
 `

 To install cli for exprement or for further modification use